This lesson is under construction this week: 7/16/17 – 7/21/17

 Here is what I want you to know about base curve for your actual day-to-day work.

-3) Never attempt to change the lens base curve to match a frame base curve.
-You may hear someone say, “Well, we will just run it on a ______ base instead.”
-Just smile and nod your head and then ignore them and have the job finished at a good lab with a high-end edger.
-A good edger can overcome many (but not all) poor frame and Rx matching problems.
-How to properly match lens and frame curves is covered in Course 3: All About Frames.
+3) I want you to know that you will never attempt to change the lens base curve to match a frame base curve.
+You may hear some silly old fart or bad optician say, “Well, we will just run it on a ______ base instead.”
+Just smile, nod your head and then ignore them.
+Have the job finished at a good lab with a high-end edger.
+As I said, a good edger can overcome many (but not all) poor frame and Rx matching problems.

 Here is what you will need to know about base curve theory for the ABO or any practical exams you might need to take.